-If you’re not able to make it into a Chase bank branch, there are other student-focused cash back credit cards to consider.
-Some even have better rewards, like the Journey® Student Rewards from Capital One®, which offers 1% cash back plus an extra 0.25% each month you pay on time, and the Discover it® Student Cash Back card, which offers 5% cash back in quarterly rotating categories.
+If you’re not able to make it into a Chase bank branch, you can compare other student credit cards on Credit Karma.
+Some even have better rewards, like the Journey® Student Rewards from Capital One®, which offers 1% cash back plus an extra 0.25% each month you pay on time.

 Chase has built some features into this student-focused card that are designed to reward cardholders for forming healthy credit habits — things like a credit limit increase with timely payments and an annual cash back reward for making on-time payments consistently.

 But as with any credit card, you’ll get charged interest if you carry a balance from month to month.

 If you’re thinking about Chase Freedom® Student as a way to build your credit, you’ll want to pay any balance on time and in full each month to avoid interest charges.
 Another key rule to set for yourself: Don’t make any purchases that aren’t in your budget just for the cash back rewards.

 Finally, if you do apply for this card, make sure you read all the terms carefully and know your rights as a cardholder, such as the right to opt out of Chase’s new binding arbitration rule.